cosmos/sdk-tutorials/academy/golang-intro/7_concurrency.md

 </HighlightBox>

-If you run this programm, you will see that both `doSomething(10)` functions work concurrently.
+If you run this program, you will see that both `doSomething(10)` functions work concurrently.
 You can wait with `time.Sleep(10*time.Second)` to see this in action.

 ## Channels

-Go offers *channels* for commincation between goroutines.
+Go offers *channels* for communincation between goroutines.
 Channels may be buffered or unbuffered.
 You can create an *unbuffered* channel with the following:

 ```golang
 ch:= make(chan type)